The pancreas is a glandular organ which performs two important functions to assist in the digestion of food by:

 - Pancreas transplant alone, for the patient with type 1 diabetes who usually has severe, frequent hypoglycemia, but adequate kidney function.

 - Simultaneous pancreas-kidney transplant (SPK), when the pancreas and kidney are transplanted simultaneously from the same deceased donor.

 - Pancreas-after-kidney transplant (PAK), when a cadaveric, or deceased, donor pancreas transplant is performed after the recipient has already had a kidney transplant.
 Much of these pancreas transplants are done when a recipient receives a kidney from a living donor and then waits for a pancreas to become available.

 Pancreas transplants are usually performed in persons with type 1, or occasionally type 2 insulin-dependent diabetes.
-Patients often have advanced chronic renal failure, end-stage renal disease, and/or are on dialysis.
-Over 80% of pancreas transplants are performed at the same time that a recipient is receiving a kidney transplant.
+Patients often have advanced chronic renal failure, end-stage renal disease, or are on dialysis.
+Over 80 percent of pancreas transplants are performed at the same time that a recipient is receiving a kidney transplant.

-Pancreas transplant surgery alone takes about 3-4 hours.
-Pancreas transplant surgery with kidney transplant takes about 8 hours.
+Pancreas transplant surgery alone takes about three to four hours.
+Pancreas transplant surgery with kidney transplant takes about eight hours.